huggingface/blog/mistral-coreml.md

 ## How can you help?

-The tools released by Apple this week help us on our long-term goal to make AI easy and accessible to all, and we’d love to see where you can take them.
+The tools released by Apple in WWDC help us on our long-term goal to make AI easy and accessible to all, and we’d love to see where you can take them.
 The example we showed is experimental, but you can use it to convert any Mistral fine-tune to Core ML – please let us know if you do!